John Miller Mosely, Jr., MD

 About

-Graduating from Tulane Medical School, Dr. Mosely arrived in Pointe Coupee to begin his medical practice.
-Over the years, he built a large and devoted patient base, earning a reputation as one of New Roads’ most trusted and popular physicians.
-In 1940, he founded the Mosely Clinic located at 160 East Main Street, New Roads, LA, a facility that started modestly with eight patient beds but soon became central to the community’s medical care.
+After attending Louisiana State University for two years, Dr. Mosely transferred to Tulane, earning his medical degree in 1931.
+He arrived in Pointe Coupee in July 1932 to begin his general medical and surgical practice.
+In 1940, he founded the Mosely Clinic located at 160 East Main Street, New Roads, LA, a facility that started modestly with eight patient beds.
+The clinic quickly became central to the community’s medical care.

-Recognizing the clinic’s growth and the acute shortage of nursing staff during the mid-20th century, Dr. Mosely collaborated with the Sisters of St. Joseph, inviting them to assume operation and maintenance of the clinic in 1950.
-This partnership led to the establishment of the Sisters of St. Joseph Hospital, which eventually evolved into Pointe Coupee General Hospital, serving the broader community with expanded services and facilities.
+Recognizing the clinic’s rapid growth and the need for additional staff, Dr. Mosely partnered in 1950 with the Sisters of St. Joseph, who assumed operation and maintenance of the clinic.
+This collaboration led to the establishment of the Sisters of St. Joseph Hospital, which later evolved into Pointe Coupee General Hospital, serving the broader community with expanded services.

 • Tulane Medical School in New Orleans